 During the western world driven 1980 bullion bull market record price highs, all four precious metals traded on futures exchanges saw huge value gains beginning in the early 1970s up to the first few months of 1980.

-Gold spot prices multiplied more than 24 times beginning 1970 priced at $35 USD oz ultimately hitting over $850 USD oz in January 1980.
-Silver spot prices multiplied more than 38 times beginning in 1970 at $1.29 USD oz and finally reaching $50 USD oz the beginning of 1980 all within about a brief year timeframe.
+The then gold spot price multiplied more than 24 times beginning from 1970, priced at $35 USD oz, ultimately hitting over $850 USD oz by late January 1980.
+The then silver spot price multiplied more than 38 times, beginning in 1970 at $1.29 USD oz, and finally reaching $50 USD oz the beginning of 1980 all within about a ten-year timeframe.

 Many secular 21st Century bullion bull market believers (like myself) contend that we are currently nearing the end of a cyclical bear market for bullion values vs other asset classes.

 The first bull wave we witnessed for gold and silver specifically was similar to the 1970 - 1974 pattern in the 2001 - 2011 interim price highs (over $1900 USD oz gold and near $50 USD oz silver both prices reached in 2011).

 The duration of this 21st Century bull market appears to be taking 2.5Xs the amount of time it took for the 1980 version to play out.
 By merely measuring notional trading volumes and the amounts of physical ounces that have exchanged hands this go-round, this 21st Century version is already the world’s biggest bullion market to date.

 Take a look at the following charts on where we went in the last western nation only bullion bull market to this all world bullion market of the 21st Century.

 I believe we have much further to go with gold and silver values higher before this secular bull market trend ultimately ends.
 For now gold and silver are still what feels like a slow-motion price consolidation ‘Bear Trap’.
 The conditions currently are simply helping to build energy for their eventual mania phases ahead.